bhagwan22/encryption/README.md

-# Shield Platform Encryption
-- free in developer org but need to purchase licence for other org

-# classic encryption:
+## classic encryption:
 ```
 free in sf(with we can protect specific type of custom text field by 128-bit AES) and Only users with the View Encrypted Data permission can see data in encrypted custom text fields.
  https://developer.salesforce.com/docs/atlas.en-us.232.0.securityImplGuide.meta/securityImplGuide/fields_about_encrypted_fields.htm
 ```

+# Shield Platform Encryption
+- free in developer org but need to purchase licence for other org

 - shield platform encryption data at rest(mean any data that’s inactive or stored in files, spreadsheets, standard and custom fields, and even databases and data warehouse) with 256 bit AES key
 - shield platform give advantage to prove compliance